What is System Testing?

 Objectives and Quality Characteristics

 A properly set up system test pursues several objectives at once.
 It verifies that the system meets its specified functional requirements.
 It uncovers defects that only surface at the system level, because individual components work correctly on their own while their interaction fails in the wider context.
-And it validates the non-functional quality characteristics that cannot be measured meaningfully at the lower levels at all.
+It also evaluates non-functional quality characteristics that require a complete system or a representative environment.

 Test Basis